Part time, 22.5 hours

-Witney - our policy is a minimum of 40% of your weekly contracted hours in the office, Wednesday being a mandatory office day, with the remainder remote working (this equates to 2 office days per week for a full-time role).
+Witney, near Oxford (our policy is a minimum of 40% of hours in the office, with the remainder remote working)

-If you are a Christian* looking to make an impact and seeking a new challenge in 2022, here’s how to apply:
+We welcome applications from candidates of different backgrounds.
+If you are a Christian* looking to make an impact and seeking a new challenge in 2023, here’s how to apply:

 *There is an occupational requirement under Schedule 9 of the Equality Act 2010 for this post to be held by an actively practising Christian who assents to our statement of faith.

 Your support helps persecuted Christians continue to courageously follow Jesus.

 Together, we can reach those where persecution hits hardest.